 b.
 The discount does not apply to:

 - Diploma or certificate courses that are below level 7, which are sub-degree courses

 - Courses that are part of professional training programmes

 - Candidates who have registered on their course before 2012/13 have a 10% Alumni Tuition Fee Discount instead of 20%

 Previous study at Newcastle University that does not meet the requirements of the Alumni Tuition Fee Discount

 c.
-Also, if you transfer from one programme to another as part of normal progression arrangements, you are not eligible for the alumni discount on the second or subsequent programme.
+Also, if you transfer from one course to another as part of normal progression arrangements, you are not eligible for the Alumni Tuition Fee Discount on the second or subsequent course.
 For example:

 - A student who transfers from BA History to BA Geography without completing the BA History course is not eligible for a discount on the BA Geography course.

 - A student who commences on an MPhil and is then transferred to a PhD is not eligible for a discount for the PhD, as this is regarded as one research programme.

 - A student who progresses from the BA in Architectural Studies to the Certificate in Architectural Practice and / or to the MArch is not eligible for the discount on the second/third courses as these are part of the normal progression arrangements for architectural studies.